Find out how an apprenticeship would work in your organisation, how much time an apprentice would spend with you and what administration is involved.

 If your company has a training programme already in place, you may be able to take on the role of providing the training.
 Your company’s training will be audited to check all the key knowledge, skills and behaviours are covered and the apprentice will then be assessed to ensure they meet the required standards to qualify.

-This varies according to the type of apprenticeship, but mostly the apprentice is training on the job.
+This varies according to the type of apprenticeship, but for the most part, the apprentice is training on the job.
 Some time might be spent away from the pressures of daily tasks but this is usually no more than a day a week.
 It could involve a trainer coming to your site or the apprentice attending a class at a local college e.g. if studying something like engineering where specific equipment is required.

 Apprentices learn the skills needed to operate effectively within your company.
-Depending on their level, initially these can include foundation skills in Maths, English and IT, Personal Learning and Thinking Skills, and Employee Rights and Responsibilities.
+Depending on their level, initially these can include foundation skills in English, maths and IT, personal learning and thinking skills, and employee rights and responsibilities.

-They then develop the knowledge that will underpin their specific apprenticeship – for example they’ll understand why yeast makes bread rise rather than just knowing that it does.
+They then develop the knowledge that will underpin their specific apprenticeship.

 Finally, based on this knowledge, they’ll develop the skills and behaviours needed to perform the tasks of their apprenticeship to the required level.
 There is an end-point assessment (EPA) where apprentices have to demonstrate that they have the capability to deliver the knowledge, skills and behaviours that the apprenticeship requires on a consistent basis.